Systems in Maui County

-There is a wide variety of different systems being used on Maui County (Comprised of Maui, Lanā'i, and Mōlokā'i) and many of you are trying to figure what does each system mean for the public.
-Here's list the different systems used in Maui County and how is that going to affect the everyday scanner hobbyist and the general public.
+There is a wide variety of different systems being used in Maui County (Comprised of Maui, Lanā'i, and Mōlokā'i) and many of you are trying to figure what does each system mean for the public.
+Here's a list of the different systems used in Maui County and how is that going to affect the everyday scanner hobbyist and the general public.

 Please Click Here to view current weather conditions in Maui County